illutek/kliekskeV2/readme.md

 ## Font Awesome 5

-Not all icons come are free disadvantage is if you want to set up your own classes. as follows.
+Not all icons come are free disadvantage is if you want to set up your own classes as follows.
  ``` scss
  .icon {
    font: {